Free U.S. Shipping On Orders Over $35 - Ships In Discreet Packaging

 How Long to Wait for Sex After BV Treatment?

-Having bacterial vaginosis can really throw a wrench in how a woman feels about herself and her sex life, and can just be straight up uncomfortable.
-The majority of bacterial vaginosis antibiotic treatments can take up to seven days for completion.
-However, according to Dr. Holly L. Thacker, a new one-day treatment has just been approved by the FDA.
+Bacterial vaginosis (BV) can significantly impact a woman's self-esteem and sexual well-being, causing discomfort and distress.
+Traditionally, antibiotic treatments for BV take up to seven days to complete.
+However, according to Dr. Holly L. Thacker, a new one-day treatment has recently been approved by the FDA.

-Called Solosec (Secnidazole), it comes in granules that are supposed to be “sprinkled over applesauce, yogurt, or pudding and eaten within 30 minutes without chewing or crunching the granules.”
-It is recommended for most women aged 15 to 44, although women who are breastfeeding should not breastfeed for 96 hours (or four days) after taking the treatment.
-For those women wondering how to cure bacterial vaginosis in one day, this is currently the only way to cure bacterial vaginosis in one day.
+This treatment, called Solosec (Secnidazole), comes in granule form.
+To take it, the granules are sprinkled over applesauce, yogurt, or pudding and consumed within 30 minutes without chewing or crunching them.
+Solosec is recommended for most women aged 15 to 44.
+However, women who are breastfeeding should not breastfeed for 96 hours (or four days) after taking the treatment.

 White, Clumpy Discharge After Using Metronidazole Gel